THE PARENTS’ GUIDE TO MODEL UNITED NATIONS

 Despite the name, the United Nations is not a central authority for Model UN activities in the United States.
-Unless otherwise specified, the UN largely has little role in Model UN conferenes.
-Each conference and school controls their own Model UN programs, including setting conference standards, schedules, and policies.
+Unless otherwise specified, the UN largely has little role in Model UN conferences.
+Each conference and school controls its own Model UN programs, including setting conference standards, schedules, and policies.

 WHAT ARE MODEL UN AWARDS?
 WHY ARE THERE AWARDS?
 DO THEY MATTER?